-In light of the nation’s increase of obesity, diabetes, metabolic syndrome and hypoglycemia, in children and adults, it is incumbent upon us to understand more about sugars.
-It is so important to be aware of what you are putting in your body and ITS AFFECT ON YOUR HEALTH.
-So here is the good and the bad about sugars everyone needs to be aware of to help maintain your health.
+In light of the nation’s increase in obesity, diabetes, metabolic syndrome, and hypoglycemia, in children and adults, it is incumbent upon us to understand more about sugars.
+It is so important to be aware of what you are putting in your body and ITS EFFECT ON YOUR HEALTH.
+So here are the good and the bad about sugars everyone needs to be aware of to help maintain their health.

 The USDA, for the first time ever, has submitted dietary guidelines regarding sugar consumption.

 The Recommedations In Scotts Valley CA